syrsteven/Eureka/README.md

 # Eureka

-Eureka is a human-in-the-loop LLM agent framework for digital medical research.
-It helps researchers turn clinical questions, multimodal datasets, and expert feedback into executable analysis workflows while keeping humans responsible for scientific direction, validation, and interpretation.
+Eureka is an LLM-based agent for architecting human–AI collaboration toward trustworthy scientific discovery in digital medicine, combining AI-powered hypothesis generation and execution while keeping humans responsible for scientific direction, validation, and interpretation.

-## Highlights

-- Human-AI collaborative research workflow for digital medicine.
-- Iterative loop of reasoning, planning, execution, reflection, and expert feedback.
-- Support for file operations, web search, code execution, data analysis, modeling, and result summarization.
-- Designed for traceable and supervised research rather than fully autonomous discovery.
-- Evaluated on fixed-goal medical AI tasks and an open-goal nephropathy biomarker discovery study.

 ## Requirements